alexrswan/genebean-winbind/README.md

 This module does not join your machine to AD but does provide you a Puppet task to do so.
-The reason it is not done during a Puppet run is that we have not found a secure way to do the joins since they require a privileged account and its password.
+The reason it is not done during a Puppet run is that we have not found a secure way to do the joins since they require a privileged account and it's password.
 Having said that, below is a recommended method of putting this module to use that limits your manual work to running a single Puppet task with [Bolt][bolt].
 The task can join one or many nodes to the domain in a single run.